Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-3.md

 [So](https://jeiwan.cc/posts/building-blockchain-in-go-part-1/) [far](https://jeiwan.cc/posts/building-blockchain-in-go-part-2/), we've built a blockchain with a proof-of-work system, which makes mining possible.
 Our implementation is getting closer to a fully functional blockchain, but it still lacks some important features.
 Today will start storing a blockchain in a database, and after that we'll make a simple command-line interface to perform operations with the blockchain.
 In its essence, blockchain is a distributed database.
 We're going to omit the "distributed" part for now and focus on the "database" part.

 ## Database Choice
-Currently, there's no database in our implementation; instead we create blocks every time we run the program and store them in memory.
+Currently, there's no database in our implementation; instead, we create blocks every time we run the program and store them in memory.
 We cannot reuse a blockchain, we cannot share it with others, thus we need to store it on the disk.

 Which database do we need?
 Actually, any of them.
-In [the original Bitcoin paper](https://bitcoin.org/bitcoin.pdf) nothing is said about using certain database, so it's up to a developer what DB to use.
+In [the original Bitcoin paper](https://bitcoin.org/bitcoin.pdf), nothing is said about using a certain database, so it's up to a developer what DB to use.
 [Bitcoin Core](https://github.com/bitcoin/bitcoin) which was initially published by Satoshi Nakamoto and which is currently a reference implementation of Bitcoin, uses [LevelDB](https://github.com/google/leveldb) (although it was introduced to the client only in 2012).
 And we'll use...

 ## BoltDB
 Because: